siddarth-mannem/humanchat4/project summary.md

 - Scripts folder contains deploy helpers, migration runners, and environment verification utilities.

 ## Infrastructure Roadmap
-- Terraform now controls GCP networking, Cloud Run services, Memorystore, Cloudflare DNS, and the Vercel project; Secret Manager integration and CI/CD wiring are still pending.
+- Terraform now owns networking, Cloud Run services, Memorystore, Cloudflare DNS, Vercel config, and the new domain mappings; Secret Manager wiring and CI/CD triggers are still out-of-band.
-- `scripts/deploy-cloud-run.sh` remains available for manual rollouts, but day-to-day deployments now happen through `terraform apply` plus Cloud Build image pushes.
+- `scripts/deploy-cloud-run.sh` still supports one-off rollouts, though the canonical path is `terraform apply` after Cloud Build publishes new images.
-- Remaining work: finish stabilizing the Cloud SQL connectivity (password encoding + private service access), capture Cloud SQL instance/User/IAM resources in Terraform, and decommission the dormant Railway stack once parity checks pass.
+- Remaining infra work: bring the Cloud SQL instance/users/secrets under Terraform, finish validating connector reachability end-to-end, and retire the dormant Railway stack once parity checks pass.
-- Add monitoring/alerts (Cloud Monitoring uptime checks + Log-based metrics) for the new Cloud Run endpoints and document the rollback path before opening the traffic floodgates.
+- Layer in Cloud Monitoring uptime checks, alerting, and rollback documentation before ramping traffic through the custom domains.

 ## Next Steps
-1. Resolve the Cloud Run API ↔ Cloud SQL connection issue (sanitize `DATABASE_URL`, verify connector reachability) and redeploy until `/health` succeeds.
+1. Monitor the Cloud Run domain mappings until the managed certificates turn `Ready`, then rerun the custom-domain `/health` checks and capture the results.
 2. Import/manage the Cloud SQL instance, users, and secrets in Terraform so the entire backend stack is codified; remove the old Railway resources afterward.
 3. Wire Cloud Build + Terraform into GitHub Actions with workload identity federation to automate image builds and applies.
 4. Add monitoring/alerting plus a runbook covering DNS rollback and log triage so the new stack can be promoted with confidence.